vikchupak/DevOps/Linux/Permissions/index.md

-# Directory permissions vs file permissions
+# Directory vs file permissions

 ### Directory Permissions (`rwxr-xr-x` for `/home/username`):
 - **Read (r)**: The ability to list the files and subdirectories inside the directory (i.e., run `ls` to see filenames).